-Swapping your gas powered car to an EV comes with many benefits – lower energy and maintenance bills, better performance, and less pollution.
-Once you’ve made the decision to swap, you’ll need to consider if you want to buy or lease the EV.
+Swapping your gas powered car to an EV or a plug-in hybrid (PHEV) comes with many benefits – lower energy and maintenance bills, better performance, and less pollution.
+Once you’ve made the decision to swap, you’ll need to consider if you want to buy or lease the vehicle.

 Why lease?

-Additionally, because EV technology is improving and maturing quickly, leasing means that you'll be able to upgrade to the newest technology every few years more easily.
+Additionally, because electric vehicle technology is improving and maturing quickly, leasing means that you'll be able to upgrade to the newest technology every few years more easily.

 Why buy?

-As with owning a gas-powered car, owning an EV means you have full control over decisions about the car and won’t be penalized for damage, miles, or any modifications.
+As with owning a gas-powered car, owning an EV or PHEV means you have full control over decisions about the car and won’t be penalized for damage, miles, or any modifications.

 Start reducing your company's emissions today